DemiMarie/qubes-doc/developer/services/qrexec-internals.md

 `/usr/bin/qrexec-client`

 Used to pass execution and service requests to `qrexec-daemon`.
+Starting with v4.2.19, `qrexec-daemon` does this itself, so `qrexec-client` is only used for requests made by dom0 and for unit tests.

 Command line usage:

 - `-d target-domain-name`: Specifies the target for the execution/service request.
 - `-l local-program`: Optional.
 If present, `local-program` is executed and its stdout/stdin are used when sending/receiving data to/from the remote peer.
+  If `local-program` starts with `QUBESRPC`, it is interpreted as a a service request and executed in dom0.
 - `-e`: Optional.
 If present, stdout/stdin are not connected to the remote peer.
 Only process creation status code is received.
-- `-c <request-id,src-domain-name,src-domain-id>`: used for connecting a VM-VM service request by `qrexec-policy`.
+- `-c <request-id,src-domain-name,src-domain-id>`: used for connecting a VM-VM service request by `qrexec-policy` or `qrexec-daemon`.
   Details described below in the service example.
+  Newer versions of `qrexec-daemon` and `qrexec-policy` no longer use this, but support remains in `qrexec-client`.
 - `cmdline`: Command line to pass to `qrexec-daemon` as the execution/service request.
 Service request format is described below in the service example.
+- `-k`: Optional.
+If present, the destination VM is killed (via Admin API call) after the call ends.
+It should also be killed if an error occurs, but this does not always happen due to a bug.

+In R4.1 and below, `qrexec-client` is invoked by the qrexec policy engine for every VM -> VM service call.
+In early R4.2 releases (`qubes-core-qrexec-dom0` below 4.2.19), it is invoked by `qrexec-daemon` for such calls.
+In later R4.2 releases (`qubes-core-qrexec-dom0` 4.2.19+), and in R4.3+, it is only used for calls made by dom0 and for unit tests.

 ## VM tools implementation